tjwieg/MS_thesis/thesis.md

 All CAN messages transmitted on each monitored tractor's ISOBUS were recorded to logs.
 The only messages used for this study were those with a parameter group number (PGN) of FE43 and FEF1, which contain data about the power take-off (PTO) used by the towed mower.

-### Video Recording {#sec:methods_camera}
+## Video Recording {#sec:methods_camera}
 Timelapses were recorded using a Hero 8 Black action-sports camera (GoPro, San Mateo, CA).
 Cameras were mounted in rugged metal motorsports frames, as shown in @Fig:camera.
 These systems were flashed with an experimental firmware [@Newman_GoproLabs_2024] that allows recordings to be triggered programmatically in response to different conditions.
+GPS metadata was extracted from video timelapses using an open-source python program [@Casillas_Gopro2gpx_2023].

+![The type of camera and mounting frame used in this study.](img/camera.jpg){#fig:camera width=3in}

-Cameras were triggered to record by "keyed" power (power only enabled when the tractor is switched on), with an additional delay provided to encourage recording only mowing operations, not any initial preparations.
+Cameras were originally triggered to record by "keyed" power (power only enabled when the tractor is switched on), with an additional delay provided to encourage recording only mowing operations, not any initial preparations.
 Keyed power was provided through a custom wire harness, which included a DC-DC converter to take in the tractor's 12V power and output 5V power for the camera's USB connector.
 Recording was programmed to stop automatically after keyed power was switched off.

-![The type of camera and mounting frame used in this study.](img/camera.jpg){#fig:camera width=3in}

 In the configuration used first, the program took wide-angle high-resolution photographs at a sample rate of 1 Hz, each saved as a separate file so that any possible corruption would affect only a single frame.
 This configuration used a delay of 30 minutes after keyed power was switched on, putting the camera to sleep for that duration.
 The logic of this configuration is summarized in @Fig:config1.